CODEwithSANKETj/SoundWave/README.md

 ## 🔗 Links

 This Website is live and deployed on Netlify.
-By visiting the provided Netlify link, users can directly access and explore the HealthConnect website.
+By visiting the provided Netlify link, users can directly access and explore the SoundWave website.

 [![netflify](https://img.shields.io/badge/netflify-blue?style=for-the-badge&logo=netflify&logoColor=white)](https://startling-mermaid-fc7ad8.netlify.app/)